2013 Half Dollar Value (2026 Guide): Errors List, “P”, “S” & “D” Mint Mark Worth

 Other Features Of The 2013 Half Dollar

-San Francisco produced two proof versions: the regular 2013-S DCAM in copper-nickel clad composition (11.30 grams) and the premium 2013-S Silver DCAM in 90% silver composition (12.50 grams).
+San Francisco produced two special proof versions: the standard 2013-S DCAM in copper-nickel clad (11.30 grams) and the premium 2013-S Silver DCAM in 90% silver composition (12.50 grams).
+The silver version’s slightly heavier weight makes it easy to distinguish on a gram scale.

 Also Read: Top 60+ Most Valuable Walking Liberty Half Dollar (1916 -1947)